EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 B. Yes, because the clients consented to the withdrawal in the stipulation.

-C. No, because a client’s failure to pay fees when due may be insufficient in itself to justify withdrawal.
+C. No, because a client's failure to pay fees when due may be insufficient in itself to justify withdrawal.

 D. No, unless clients are provided an opportunity to seek independent legal advice before signing the stipulation.

 Client has retained Attorney to represent Client in a contract suit.
-Attorney’s retainer agreement provided that Attorney’s fees would be based on a fixed hourly rate, payable at the end of each calendar month.
-Two months before trial, Client fell behind in the payment of Attorney’s monthly billing for fees.
-Attorney included the following statement on Attorney’s last bill to Client: “Your account is more than thirty days past due.
+Attorney's retainer agreement provided that Attorney's fees would be based on a fixed hourly rate, payable at the end of each calendar month.
+Two months before trial, Client fell behind in the payment of Attorney's monthly billing for fees.
+Attorney included the following statement on Attorney's last bill to Client: “Your account is more than thirty days past due.
 If amounts due are not paid promptly in accordance with our agreement, I will terminate the representation.
 If you cannot pay the amount due, I will accept an assignment of your cause of action as security for your fee to me."
 Two weeks after the last billing, Attorney telephoned Client and told Client that Attorney would withdraw from representing Client if the bill was not paid within forty-eight hours or adequate security given for its payment.
 Forty-eight hours later, the client has neither paid the bill nor given security.

 - May Attorney move the court for permission to withdraw?
-- May Attorney turn Client’s file over to another experienced lawyer in town and notify Client that Attorney no longer represents Client?
+- May Attorney turn Client's file over to another experienced lawyer in town and notify Client that Attorney no longer represents Client?
-- May Attorney accept an assignment of Client’s cause of action as security for Attorney’s fees?
+- May Attorney accept an assignment of Client's cause of action as security for Attorney's fees?

 For many years, Attorney served as outside counsel for Corp.
-Shortly after a change in management, Attorney discovered what she reasonably believed to be a material misstatement in a document she had drafted that Attorney was about to file on Corp’s behalf with a government agency.
-Attorney advised Corp’s Board of Directors that filing the document was probably criminal.
+Shortly after a change in management, Attorney discovered what she reasonably believed to be a material misstatement in a document she had drafted that Attorney was about to file on Corp's behalf with a government agency.
+Attorney advised Corp's Board of Directors that filing the document was probably criminal.
 However, the Board disagreed that there was any material misstatement and directed Attorney to proceed with filing.
 When Attorney indicated her intention to resign, Corp argued that resignation at this time would send a signal that there was a problem with the filing.
 Corp urged Attorney to continue representation, but offered to use in-house counsel to complete the work on the filing.
 Although she does not know for certain that filing the document is illegal, Attorney reasonably believes that it is.
 In any event, Attorney is personally uncomfortable with the representation and wants to withdraw.
 May Attorney withdraw from her representation of Corp?

 - Must Attorney withdraw?